fieldsoftheworld/ftw-inference-api/README.md

 This project provides a FastAPI-based implementation of the Fields of the World Inference API based on the OpenAPI specification.
 It enables running machine learning inference on satellite imagery using the `ftw-tools` package.

-## Requirements

-- Python 3.11 or 3.12
-- Install GDAL 3.11 or later
-- Install `libgdal-arrow-parquet`
-- All dependencies listed in `server/requirements.txt`

 ## Installation

 1. Clone the repository: